What is the Average Home Loan Approval Time?

 Odin Mortgage will handle your application and inform you of the supporting documents the lender requires.
 Evidence that the lender will require at this stage includes

-- Income – Prove your income using payslips, bank statements, business tax returns, financial statements, and employment contracts.
+- Income: Prove your income using payslips, bank statements, business and personal tax returns, financial statements, and employment contracts.
 The evidence you submit will need to be from the last few months.
 Evidence of any other income you have, even sporadic income.
 Make sure you include overseas income, too.

-- Liabilities – You will need to evidence any credit cards, hire purchases, and other debt that you are liable for.
+- Liabilities: You will need to evidence any credit cards, hire purchases, and other debt that you are liable for.
 It is a good idea to reduce your debts as much as possible before applying for a home loan.
 Liabilities will reduce your borrowing power, including unused credit limits.
-If you have a credit card that you owe no money, cancel it and increase your borrowing power instantly!
+If you have a credit card that you owe no money on, cancel it and increase your borrowing power instantly!

 The lender will also assess your credit score and credit history before offering you a home loan deal.
 But, when aiming to secure a home loan, what is a good credit score for Expats in Australia?

-You should try and get your credit score above the 700 mark.
-The highest possible credit score will increase your chance of achieving a great home loan deal!
+You should try to get your credit score to at least 620 or higher to improve your chances of achieving a great home loan deal!

 Once your lender has assessed your application, a property valuation will take place on the home you wish to buy.
 But, what is a property valuation and how is it calculated?